Waltons’ ultimate guide to buying a greenhouse

 • And finally, for those with more space and altogether larger growing ambitions, there’s the option of installing a polytunnel.

-Selecting a greenhouse is an investment in the future of your garden and has a major impact on what you’ll be able to grow both now and in the future.
+Choosing a greenhouse is an investment in your garden and has a major impact on what you’ll be able to grow both now and in the future.
 We hope that having read through our guide to choosing a greenhouse, you’ll feel confident enough to choose the right building to suit your needs.

 More help